nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Adding/Subtracting points for a customer : `addpoints`

-With `addpoints`, you can add or subtract points from your customer as they place orders from you.
+With `addpoints`, you can add or subtract points from your customers as they place orders.
-LoyaltyLift keeps track of their cumulated points and assigns them a tier to let you know who are your most loyal customers!
+LoyaltyLift keeps track of their cumulated points and assigns them a tier to tell you who are your most loyal customers!

 **Format**